 Caesars Acquisition Company ("CAC"), a Delaware corporation, was formed on February 25, 2013 to make an equity investment in Caesars Growth Partners, LLC ("CGP LLC"), a joint venture between CAC and subsidiaries of CEC.
-On October 21, 2013, in connection with the execution of a series of transactions, CGP LLC purchased from CEOC: (a) the equity interests of PHWLV, LLC ("PHWLV"), which holds Planet Hollywood and (b) a 50% interest in the management fee revenues of PHW Manager, LLC, which manages Planet Hollywood.
+On October 21, 2013, in connection with the execution of a series of transactions, CGP LLC purchased from CEOC: (a) the equity interests of PHWLV, LLC ("PHWLV"), which holds Planet Hollywood and (b) a 50% interest in the management fee revenues of PHW Manager, LLC ("PHW Manager"), a wholly-owned subsidiary of CEOC, which manages the operations of the Planet Hollywood.
 On May 5, 2014, CGP LLC contributed the equity interests of PHWLV, and the 50% interest in the management fee revenues of PHW Manager, LLC to Caesars Growth Properties Holdings, LLC.

-JCC Holding Company II, LLC and its subsidiaries (collectively known as "Harrah's New Orleans"), 3535 LV Corporation ("The Quad"), Parball Corporation and its subsidiaries (collectively known as "Bally's Las Vegas") and Corner Investment Company, LLC and its subsidiaries, (collectively known as "Cromwell") were direct wholly-owned subsidiaries of CEOC, which is a direct wholly-owned subsidiary of CEC.
+JCC Holding Company II, LLC and its subsidiaries (collectively known as "Harrah's New Orleans"), 3535 LV Corporation (formerly known as "The Quad" and recently rebranded as "The LINQ Hotel & Casino"), indirect subsidiaries of Parball Corporation (collectively known as "Bally's Las Vegas") and Corner Investment Company, LLC and its subsidiaries, (collectively known as "Cromwell") were direct wholly-owned subsidiaries of CEOC, which is a direct wholly-owned subsidiary of CEC.

-On May 5, 2014, Caesars Growth Properties Holdings, LLC ("CGPH," the "Borrower," "Company," "we," "us" and "our"), an indirect, wholly-owned subsidiary of CGP LLC, acquired through one or more subsidiaries (i) Cromwell, The Quad, and Bally's Las Vegas, (ii) 50% of the ongoing management fees and any termination fees payable under the Property Management Agreements entered between a property manager and the owners of each of these properties, and (iii) certain intellectual property that is specific to each of these properties.
+On May 5, 2014, Caesars Growth Properties Holdings, LLC ("CGPH," the "Borrower," "Company," "we," "us" and "our"), an indirect, wholly-owned subsidiary of CGP LLC, acquired through one or more subsidiaries (i) Cromwell, The LINQ Hotel & Casino, and Bally's Las Vegas, (ii) 50% of the ongoing management fees and any termination fees payable under the property management agreements entered between a Property Manager (as defined in Note 15 - Related Party Transactions) and the owners of each of these properties, and (iii) certain intellectual property that is specific to each of these properties (collectively referred to as the "First Closing" or "Acquired Properties Transaction").

-On May 20, 2014, CGPH through one or more subsidiaries acquired (i) Harrah's New Orleans, (ii) 50% of the ongoing management fees and any termination fees payable under the Louisiana Property Management Agreement, and (iii) certain intellectual property that is specific to Harrah's New Orleans (the "Second Closing").
+On May 20, 2014, CGPH through one or more subsidiaries acquired (i) Harrah's New Orleans, (ii) 50% of the ongoing management fees and any termination fees payable under the Louisiana property management agreement entered between a Property Manager and the owners of Harrah's New Orleans and (iii) certain intellectual property that is specific to Harrah's New Orleans (the "Second Closing" or "Harrah's Transaction").

-The acquisitions of Harrah's New Orleans, The Quad, Bally's Las Vegas and Cromwell by, and the contribution of Planet Hollywood to subsidiaries of CGPH are herein referred to as the "Acquired Properties."
+The acquisitions of Harrah's New Orleans, The LINQ Hotel & Casino, Bally's Las Vegas and Cromwell, and the contribution of Planet Hollywood to subsidiaries of CGPH are herein referred to as the "Acquired Properties."
 Harrah's New Orleans owns and operates an entertainment facility located in downtown New Orleans, Louisiana, composed of one casino, a hotel, multiple restaurants, and retail outlets.
-Planet Hollywood, The Quad, Bally's Las Vegas and Cromwell each own and operate casino and hotel entertainment facilities located on Las Vegas Boulevard, in Las Vegas, Nevada.
+Planet Hollywood, The LINQ Hotel & Casino, Bally's Las Vegas and Cromwell each own and operate casino and hotel entertainment facilities located on Las Vegas Boulevard, in Las Vegas, Nevada.
 Cromwell's gaming floor opened on April 21, 2014 and its 188 hotel rooms became available to guests starting on May 21, 2014.
-Each of the Acquired Properties has entered into Property Management Agreements with a property manager.
+Each of the Acquired Properties has entered into property management agreements with a Property Manager.